shreeviknesh/ScratchML/README.md

 ----
 ## Installing:
-The project is available as a package at PyPI - [ScratchML](https://pypi.org/project/scratchml/)
+The project is available as a package on PyPI - [ScratchML](https://pypi.org/project/scratchml/)

 To install it using pip:
 `pip install scratchml`